History & Staff

 Crystal Jardine, Funeral Director

-My name is Crystal Jardine and I am a newly licensed funeral director as of April 2012.
+My name is Crystal Jardine and I am a licensed funeral director as of April 2012.
 I have lived in Strongsville since I was 5 and am a graduate of Strongsville High School.
 I obtained my bachelors degree in Business from Baldwin Wallace College and earned my MBA in Accounting from Case Western Reserve University Weatherhead School of Management.
 Jason and I are the proud parents of 3 children - Jake, Julia and Jesse.
 It's an honor to help families through such a difficult time.

 Karen Pickens, Funeral Director